ruvnet/q-space/README.md

    created by rUv
 ```
 # Quantum Deployment Wizard
-### Deploy every possibility, for everyhing, everywhere, all at once.
+### Deploy every possibility, for everything, everywhere, all at once.

 ## Introduction